supervisely-ecosystem/pascal_sample_pred/README.md

 ## Description

-`pascal_sample_pred` is widely used as a benchmark for object detection, semantic segmentation.
+Data from `PascalVOC` is widely used as a benchmark for object detection, semantic segmentation.

 ## Download